Marchand-Lab-Capstone/XenoFind/README.md

 XenoFind is a modified/synthetic base detection pipeline stemming from Chem E 546/547 in collaboration with the Marchand Group at the University of Washington.
 XenoFind was motivated by the lack of de novo basecalling pipelines for unnatural base-pairing xenonucleic acid (ubpXNAs or XNAs)  and aims to bridge the gap between canonical & modified basecalling.
 The purpose of this pipeline is to identify regions within DNA where non-standard bases may be present and output that information in bioinformatic relevant file formats to be used in downstream analysis.

+## Libraries

+Within lib on the Main branch, there are currently two directories. consensus_formation - contains the python tools for forming a preliminary consensus.
+		      In order to adequately run, use "python consensus_methods.py".
+		      This assumes that dorado, minimao2, vsearch, and medaka are all extant and within your path.

+xf_prelims - contains original drafts of the current tools and methods for xenofind.
+May or may not be functional.

 ## Dependencies

 ## XenoFind command groups